 Our certified surveyors work with US, Canadian and European insurance carriers on a regular basis.
 Current survey rates range from $10 to $14 per foot.
 E-mail us for more details.

-If you see a boat that interests you, send us an e-mail at email@example.com or give us a call.
+If you see a boat that interests you, contact us and let us know!
+Each boat has an ‘Inquire About This Boat’ button that will connect you directly with us so that you may ask questions about each boat.
 We will respond quickly to your inquiries and provide you with detailed information and assessments of the boats we have in inventory.
 Once you are ready to make an offer, we will work with you to draw up an “Offer to Purchase & Sales Agreement” which details the conditions and any contingencies of the purchase.
 Our brokers will work with you and the seller to come to a mutually acceptable price and terms.
 Upon the offer being accepted by the seller, the 10% deposit must be submitted to the title company noted below in Washington State.
 This amount is held in your name in a trust account.